Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 The user can customize the analysis - and thereby reducing the number of genes - by performing **abundance filtering**.
 Both, Sankey diagrams and the adjacent diagrams are updated after the handle is released.

+In the most cases, the user might have already a given gene or a bundle of genes in the mind.
+Hence, the **gene search** allows to highlight one or more genes by either using a text search, where single gene IDs can be simply concatenated by commas or by uploading a text file containing gene IDs separated by line breaks.
+Example text files for known reguatory bundles of genes in *Streptomyces coelicolor* are provided [here](../static/test_data/genelist_Streptomyces_coelicolor).
+The gene lists are taken from (LINK)

 <p align="center">